btjanaka/dance-old/README.md

                 [--hist-max FLOAT] [--hist-step FLOAT]

 Performs various functions for selecting molecules from a database.
 It will do the following based on the mode.
-FILTER - Take in directories of mol2 files, filter out molecules with a single trivalent nitrogen, sort them by Wiberg bond order, and write them to a file.
+GENERATE - Take in directories of mol2 files, generate the initial set of molecules with a single trivalent nitrogen, and write the molecules and accompanying data to various files.
 PLOTHIST - Take in data files from the previous step and use matplotlib to generate histograms of the Wiberg bond orders.
 SELECT - Make a final selection of molecules from the ones generated in the first step.
 See README for more info.

 optional arguments:
   -h, --help            show this help message and exit